L7R7/gitlab-ci-build-statuses/README.md

 ### How is it possible for a project to have no default branch?

 The corresponding [API docs](https://docs.gitlab.com/ee/api/projects.html#list-all-projects) don't say that, but if a project is empty (e.g. if it was just created) it doesn't have a default branch.
+A project might also contain no repository if it just contains issues or a Wiki, see #223.

 ### Why do you need an extra call to get the single pipeline to determine the build status?